![]() |

 Business class on railjets

 Railjets have a premium 1st class called business class which costs an extra €15 on top of any 1st class fare.
-It's an extravagance just for Munich-Salzburg, but the seats are lovely and you get a complimentary welcome drink such as sparkling wine.
+It's an extravagance just for Munich-Salzburg, but the seats are lovely.

 The German Railways website can't book business class, but it usually has the cheaper fares.
 The solution is to book a 1st class ticket at int.bahn.de, then buy a separate €15 business class seat reservation at the Austrian Railways website www.oebb.at.
-Simply run an enquiry at www.oebb.at using the Seat reservation only (no ticket) link instead of the usual One-way tickets and day tickets link, select 1st class then business class upgrade.
+Simply tick the Seat reservation only box before running the enquiry, select 1st class then business class upgrade.

-Tip: On recent test bookings, www.oebb.at wouldn't offer business class between Munich & Salzburg, for some reason.
+Tip: On recent test bookings, www.oebb.at wouldn't offer business class between Munich & Salzburg.
 If travelling eastwards, the workaround is simply to book from Munich to Linz instead, as it's still €15.
 There's no workaround westwards from Salzburg, other than to upgrade on board, as the seat reservation would lapse if the seat wasn't occupied in Linz.

 -